What is Bitcoin?

-Bitcoins can be stored on your PC in a file refered to as the wallet but can also be kept with other 3rd party wallet services.
-Just like the huge wad of cash hidden under your matress, the wallet file must be protected by the owner.
+Bitcoins can be stored on your PC in a file referred to as the wallet but can also be kept with other 3rd party wallet services.
+Just like the huge wad of cash hidden under your mattress, the wallet file must be protected by the owner.
 Usually encrypting the file should do the job, making some backup copies of your wallet is also a good idea.

 There is a virus which will steal your Bitcoin wallet, but there are also trojans and viruses that will steal your passwords and online banking information.
 It's up to the user to keep their digital wallet safe.
 It's just like if you leave your physical money unprotected and don't take the proper precautions, it is open to thieves.
 Physical cash can still be stolen, you can't encrypt the money in your pocket either, making it virtually useless to thieves and viruses.